jeceljr/digitalCPUzoo/drv16/README.md

 #### fetch

-*IR* saves the instruction read from memory during the fetch cycle. *IM* saves the previous value of the top 12 bits for *IM* for prefix instructions or is cleared to 0 at the end of all other instructions.
+*IR* saves the instruction read from memory during the fetch cycle and *IM* saves the previous value of the top 12 bits for *IM* or is cleared to 0 if the previous cycle was an execute.
+This allows instructions that don't depend on the prefix to indicate an immediate to not require a prefix when that would just be 0x0000 (but the current assembler doesn't take advantage of that).

 The single bit *fetch* flip-flop is the heart beat of the processor.
 Its normal output indicates a fetch cycle while its inverted output indicates an execute cycle.
 A fetch can follow an execute